Get insider access

 • Bulky and can fall off your head with more intense movement.

-The Bose QuietComfort 45 are very good for office use.
+The Bose QuietComfort 45 are great for office use.
 They have a comfortable fit and about 21 hours of continuous battery life for long days at the office.
 They support multi-device pairing, so you can stay connected with your phone and computer simultaneously.
-Their ANC system effectively blocks out ambient sound like background chit-chat, but on the downside, they leak a lot of audio, which might disturb people around you.
+Their ANC system effectively blocks out ambient sound like background chit-chat, but unfortunately, they leak a lot of audio, which might disturb people around you.

 Pros